Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 You will see a rocket 🚀 icon indicating the server is running.

-#### 7️⃣ 🛠 Create Django app

-For example, run:
+Stop the server anytime with:

 ```
-python manage.py startapp my_app
+Ctrl + C
 ```

-This will create a folder my_app inside myproject.
+The files manage.py and db.sqlite3 must be located in the root directory created by the user.

+Keeping them in the initial folder ensures that Django can properly manage the project and database.

-#### 8️⃣ 💻 Open project in Visual Studio Code
+#### 7️⃣ 💻 Open project in Visual Studio Code

+Run:

 ```
 code .
 ```

-This open the file *myproject* in Visual Studio Code.
+This will open excel_form_app project in Visual Studio Code for development.

 ---